Transition from Statistical to Hardware-Limited Scaling in Photonic Quantum State Reconstruction: Conclusion

 \section{Conclusion}

-In this work, we have experimentally established the existence of a ``Hardware Horizon'' a fundamental accuracy bound that strictly limits the efficacy of classical shadow tomography on integrated photonic processors.
-By pushing the measurement count $M$ beyond the standard statistical limits, we observed a distinct phase transition where the theoretical $\mathcal{O}(M^{-1/2})$ scaling collapses into a saturation regime governed entirely by device physics.
-This discovery fundamentally reframes the challenge of NISQ-era tomography.
+In this work, we have experimentally established the existence of an operational ``Hardware Horizon''---a hardware-induced systematic error floor that strictly limits the efficacy of classical shadow tomography on integrated photonic processors.
+By pushing the measurement count $M$ beyond the standard statistical limits, we observed a distinct crossover where the theoretical $\mathcal{O}(M^{-1/2})$ scaling collapses into a saturation regime governed entirely by device physics, marking a transition from a variance-dominated regime to a bias-dominated regime.
+This discovery reframes the challenge of NISQ-era tomography.
 We have demonstrated that the primary obstacle to high-fidelity reconstruction is not the acquisition of statistics, but the spectral distortion of the unitary implementation itself.
-Our phenomenological model reveals that this horizon is defined by a specific interplay between static coherent spectral distortion ($\epsilon$) and dynamic decoherence ($p$), creating a predictable error floor that no amount of additional sampling can breach.
-Consequently, the standard promise of shadow tomography polynomial resource scaling is effectively voided once the system reaches this intrinsic hardware limit.
+Our phenomenological model reveals that this horizon is defined by a specific interplay between static coherent spectral distortion ($\epsilon$) and dynamic decoherence ($p$), creating a device-specific error floor that no amount of additional sampling can overcome.
+Consequently, the standard promise of shadow tomography polynomial resource scaling is effectively voided once the system reaches this operational hardware limit.
 This realization creates an urgent imperative for the field: to move beyond passive error characterization and toward active spectral compensation.
 The open challenge is no longer just about measuring faster, but about whether we can develop algorithmic inversions that ``learn'' the distorted unitary measure in real time.
 To breach this horizon, we propose the development of structure-aware reconstruction kernels that abandon the assumption of an ideal Haar ensemble.
-Instead, by incorporating the experimentally learned distortion matrix $U_c$ characterized via independent transfer-matrix inversion or efficient process tomography directly into the Weingarten integration, it becomes possible to convert static coherent spectral distortion from a hard accuracy bound into a corrigible systematic bias, effectively extending the reach of shadow tomography into the sub-horizon regime.
+Instead, by incorporating the experimentally learned distortion matrix $U_c$ characterized via independent transfer-matrix inversion or efficient process tomography directly into the Weingarten integration, it becomes possible to convert static coherent spectral distortion from a device-dependent saturation limit into a corrigible systematic bias, effectively extending the reach of shadow tomography into the sub-horizon regime.